phac-nml/sistr_cmd/README.rst

 SISTR can be publically accessed as a web application via:

 - Galaxy EU instance at https://usegalaxy.eu/root?tool_id=sistr_cmd |galaxy|
-- Heroku platform as a DEMO web application at https://sistr-app.herokuapp.com/ |heroku|
+- Render.com Cloud Hosting Platform-as-a-Service (PaaS) platform hosts a **DEMO** SISTR web application |render|
-**NOTE:** The Heroku web application might take up to 20 seconds to load on the first run
+**NOTE:** The SISTR web application hosted on Render.com might take up to 20 seconds to load on the first run and will shutdown after 15 min of inactivity

 SISTR web application source code is available at https://github.com/phac-nml/sistr-web-app allowing easy web interface deployment on any infrastructure types (on-premises, cloud/remote).